mesosphere/spark-build/docs/runtime-config-change.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Runtime Configuration Change
+title: Runtime Configuration Change
-menu_order: 70
+menuWeight: 70
-feature_maturity: ""
-enterprise: 'no'
+featureMaturity:

 ---

 You can customize DC/OS Apache Spark in-place when it is up and running.